 Quantity of homework at Key Stage 3 Guidance - Years 7 – 9

-Homework in set weekly in core subjects (English, Maths & Science), fortnightly in other EBAC subjects and when it is appropriate in other more practical subjects.
+Homework in set weekly in core subjects (English, Maths & Science), fortnightly in other EBAC subjects (languages, history and geography) and when it is appropriate in all other subjects.

 A range of homework tasks will be set, as appropriate, to individual subject areas, including written and reading tasks, collecting information and objects, conducting simple experiments or making models, sketching or designing, and carrying out surveys and interviews.
 It is important to note that homework does not always take a written form.
-The school also uses a range of online resources such as Sam Learning, IXL and Mymaths, all of which are utilised for homework exercises and frequently take the form of self- marking quizzes and tests.
+Many subjects use a range of online resources to include Seneca, Maths Watch (vle.mathswatch.com), https://classroom.google.com/ and https://willingdon.musicfirst.co.uk/app/ to support students with independent study.
+Such resources and often take the form of self- marking quizzes and tests which provide useful feedback to students on their learning.